 Today the Ganaraska Forest is a living example of how the principles of integrated resource management can be used to balance many different uses of forested lands on a sustainable and ecologically sound basis.
-The Forest is home to the Ganaraska Forest Outdoor Education Centre, which includes a public washroom and shower facilities.
+The Forest is home to the Ganaraska Forest Outdoor Education Centre, which includes public washrooms and shower facilities for Forest users.

 The Ganaraska Forest is a source of local, high-quality, sustainable wood products.
 By following Good Forestry Practices and sound silvicultural strategies, timber harvests are utilized to achieve the long-term goals of restoring and maintaining native, healthy forest stands in the Ganaraska Forest.